merlinbaptista/BaptoAI/README.md

 As a passionate video editor and graphic designer, I often found myself struggling to locate tools or resolve issues within complex software like Adobe Premiere Pro or After Effects.

-I used to take screenshots and send them to ChatGPT manually to ask for help.
-But this process was slow and disrupted my workflow.
+I used to take screenshots and send them to ChatGPT manually to ask for help, but that process was slow and disrupted my creative flow.

-That’s when the idea hit me:
+That’s when the idea struck:

 *"What if there was a floating AI assistant that could watch my screen and guide me instantly?"*